- Design industry shaping loyalty programs

 As the name implies, ‘Attachment’ implies a connection to a brand.
 A large part of attachment is tied to how a company engages with customers.
 Make the effort to build meaningful connections through highly personalized communications that are relevant and useful to the customer to strengthen this aspect of emotional loyalty.
 Another great way to improve the brand attachment quotient is by rewarding engagement, in addition to transactions, and recognizing premium customers with exclusive benefits and acknowledging their status in every communication.

-Trust is the most important element in the emotional loyalty construct.
+Trust is the most important element in the emotional branding strategies.
 It’s essentially the framework on which Affinity and Attachment are built upon.
 Brand communication and customer engagement are critical in establishing trust.
 To create a sense of trust, offer authenticity, great support, timely communications, respect for customer privacy and ability to provide feedback.

 Marketers typically track behavioural loyalty metrics like conversion rates, customer value, basket size to gauge the effectiveness of a loyalty program.
 However, it’s equally important to analyze emotional loyalty metrics that gauge intent, sentiment, perceptions, and customer experience :